godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 		- Resource Traits:
 			- Materials: Raw, unrefined materials.
 			- Morale: The general disposition of the Company.
+		- Auxiliary Traits:
+			- Favors: Created by the Smuggler's Den; can be spent on
+			- Sacrifices:
+			-
 	- Auxiliary Buildings generate traits for free.